markjaquith/wp-help/readme.txt

 * Feature: local /wp-admin/ links are rewritten when shared through the API so that they're wp-admin-relative and thus work on the destination site.
 * Improvement: more consistent cap checks, so plugins can consistently customize who can do what.
 * Improvement: restore settings form to previous state when "cancel" is clicked.
-* Bug fix: sort order is now synced (at least for non-top-level items).
+* Bug fix: sort order is now synced.

 = 1.0 =
 * Feature: sync help documents from another WP Help install.